rohautl/ModelioScribes/UseCaseScribe/README.md

     Actor2 - UseCase2

     Actor1 - UseCase1
-      #s: This is the "summary" of UseCase1 because "s" stands for summary.
+      S: This is the "summary" of UseCase1 because "s" stands for summary.
-      #d: This is the "description" note attached to UseCase1.
+      D: This is the "description" note attached to UseCase1.
-      #   This note has various lines as each line is
+       : It has two lines as this is the continuation of the previous note.
-      #   appended with the previous note if it starts with '" ' (note the presence of a space).
-      #d: This is another description starting here as the note type is given ("d" here)
+      D: This is another description starting here.
       -- here comes a definition of a traceability link towards an existing element -- if the element does not exist a warning is issued t-> AnNamedElementOfWhateverType
       Collaboration11
-        #s: This is the "summary" of the Collaboration11
+        S: This is the "summary" of the Collaboration11

       Collaboration12
-        #s: This is the "summary" of Collaboration12
+        S: This is the "summary" of Collaboration12
-        #d: This is the "description"
+        D: This is the "description"
          : and it continues on
          : multiple lines.
       Collaboration13